mmerkin/Velocity/README.md

 To do:

 -Add log file creation steps to each script

--Add catch to mapping script to remove lane number where relevant -Create missing github files based on below information and add links to README -Create riparian plot for blue species with GENESPACE
+-Add catch to mapping script to remove lane number where relevant

+Here are two useful commands that I keep forgetting how to perform
 ```bash
 # Requires perl: cpan conda environment
 rename s/realn_merged/final/ AH*